In Other Worlds: SF and the Human Imagination

 McClelland & Stewart

-2020 Richard C. Holbrooke Distinguished Achievement Award
+2020 and 2021 Richard C. Holbrooke Distinguished Achievement Award

 Arts and Humanities | Creative Writing | Fiction